pevey/medusa-plugin-ses/README.md

 ## Features

 - THERE ARE BREAKING CHANGES IF YOU ARE UPGRADING FROM 1.x to 2.0
-- --Uses the email templating features built into AWS SES-- Changed in version 2.0.
+- ~~Uses the email templating features built into AWS SES~~ Changed in version 2.0.
 Templates are now stored locally.
 See Configuration section below.
-- --AWS has no frontend for managing templates like Sendgrid does.
-You must use the AWS CLI or a third party template manager.-- Changed in version 2.0.
-Templates are now stored locally.
-See Configuration section below.
-- --Refer to the AWS documentation at https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateEmailTemplate.html.--
 - Templates are based on handlebars, so they are compatible with Sendgrid email templates
-- --This plugin does not currently handle email attachments of any sort.
+- ~~This plugin does not currently handle email attachments of any sort.
 If you have a plugin that adds pdf invoices or other attachments, they will not be sent via this plugin.
-This may be added at a later time if the need is there.--  Support for attachments added in version 2.0.
+This may be added at a later time if the need is there.~~  Support for attachments added in version 2.0.
 - An API endpoint for testing and potentially for use with other non-Medusa applications is included.
 By default, the endpoint does nothing for security reasons.
 See configuration options below to enable it.

 ## Configuration